-The data presented in this paper are predominantly drawn from the most recent national survey (1999), Physical activity patterns of Australian adults (Armstrong et al 2000) and important terms are defined in the Glossary section below.
+From the most recent national survey (1999), Physical activity patterns of Australian adults (Armstrong et al 2000):

-- Based on a survey repeated in November-December 1999, it was estimated that over half the population (57%) achieved 'sufficient' levels of physical activity to obtain a health benefit, (a decrease from the 62% of the population in this category in 1997). - At the same time, less than a third of the population (29%) participated in some but insufficient physical activity to obtain a health benefit, and the sedentary or physically inactive proportion of the population was estimated at 15% (a slight increase from the 13% reported in 1997). - The greatest declines in achieving 'sufficient' physical activity participation were amongst women, people aged 30-44 years, and those with a tertiary education.
+- Over half the population (57%) achieved 'sufficient' levels of physical activity to obtain a health benefit, (a decrease from the 62% of the population in this category in 1997). - Less than a third of the population (29%) participated in some but insufficient physical activity to obtain a health benefit, and the sedentary or physically inactive proportion of the population was estimated at 15% (a slight increase from the 13% reported in 1997). - The greatest declines in achieving 'sufficient' physical activity participation were amongst women, people aged 30-44 years, and those with a tertiary education.
 Conversely, the proportion of older people (aged 60-75 years) achieving 'sufficient' physical activity may have increased slightly (from 53.4% in 1997 to 54.1% in 1999) and certainly did not show the same declines noticeable for all other adult age groups.

-Table 1: Sex and percentage of people (aged 18-75 years) reporting differing levels of physical activity, 1999, Australia.
+Table 1: Percentage of people (aged 18-75 years) reporting differing levels of physical activity by sex, 1999, Australia.